MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/in-meeting-notification-for-meeting.md

   :::image type="content" source="../assets/images/apps-in-meetings/reminder-sent.png" alt-text="Screenshot displaying the reminder sent to a participant in the meeting.":::

-To use the API, the bot needs to obtain `OnlineMeetingNotification.Send.Chat` RSC permission in the manifest.
-You can find examples of how to configure RSC permission on the app manifest from [Get meeting details API](meeting-apps-apis.md#get-meeting-details-api)

-Obtain the RSC permissions by configuring the `OnlineMeetingNotification.Send.Chat`, and the `name` and `type` in the resourceSpecific field as follows:
+Obtain the RSC permissions by configuring the `OnlineMeetingNotification.Send.Chat` and `type` in the resourceSpecific field as follows:

  Following is an example of request payload: